peterlil/script-and-templates/az cli/iaas/azure-disk-encryption.md

 Use this command to check whether Azure Disk Encryption is enabled for the VM or not: `az vm encryption show -n <vmname> -g <rgname>`.

-If disk encryption is not enabled, use the scripts below to enable it.
+If disk encryption is not enabled, use the script below to enable it.
 ```powershell
 param(
     [string] $kekName,